Cash is king no more in Germany as cards gain ground

 The Bundesbank has been a staunch advocate of cash in the face of a global shift to electronic forms of payments such as debit cards and an international debate about the idea of digital-only money issued by central banks.

-But a survey of about 2,000 people by the German central bank showed cards were gradually gaining ground in the country, even if cash remained the favorite form of payment.
+But a survey of about 2,000 people by the German central bank showed cards were gradually gaining ground in the country, even if cash remained the favourite form of payment.

 “Cash remains the most popular, but card payments are increasing,” Bundesbank board member Carl-Ludwig Thiele said as he presented the survey.